Putting together an A+ landing page can be tricky.

-Besides its beauty, the page has some great conversions elements: an above-the-fold form, clear and concise description of what'll happen when you fill out the form, and even the bright orange "Submit" button.
+Aside from its beauty, the page has some great conversions elements: an above-the-fold form, clear and concise description of what'll happen when you fill out the form, and even the bright orange "Submit" button.
 The only thing we'd change up?
 The copy on the "Submit" button -- that could be more specific to the offer at hand.

-11) Velaro Live Chat
+12) Velaro Live Chat

-12) Conversion Lab
+14) Conversion Lab

-Typically, I wouldn't include an example of a homepage with a form on it in a post about landing pages (click here to learn why), but this website is special.
+While I wouldn't typically include an example of a homepage with a form on it in a post about landing pages (click here to learn why), this website is special.
 The homepage is the entire website -- the navigation links just take you to the information below.

-Right off the bat, this landing page pulls me in with a compelling, punchy header: "Don't make me zoom."
+Right off the bat, this landing page pulls me in with a compelling, punchy header: "Don't Make Me Zoom."
 It directly speaks to a common experience most of us have had when we're browsing on our phones or tablets -- and it's a little sassy, too.